History of the Jews in Lithuania: The Soviet era (1944–1990)

 Following the expulsion of Nazi German forces in 1944, the Soviets reannexed Lithuania as a Soviet republic, and prosecuted a number of Lithuanians for collaborating with the Nazis.
 Sites of wartime massacres, such as the Ninth Fort near Kaunas became monuments.
 To avoid nationalist themes, the memorials were declared in the name of all victims, though the clear majority of them were Jewish.
 Most survivors never returned, moving to Israel instead.
 Throughout Soviet rule, there was tension between the Jewish community and the authorities over the right to emigrate to Israel, and how to properly commemorate the Holocaust.
 The majority of Jews in Soviet Lithuania arrived after the war, with Russian and Yiddish as their primary language.

 Despite the lack of any intent to support the project, the Jewish community was allowed to open the Jewish Museum in 1944 which was located in the apartment of its first director, Shmerl Kaczerginski.
 The institution served as a community center which received hundreds of inquiries from all across the world about the fate of individual Jews in Lithuania.
 In 1945 the museum was relocated to the former ghetto library and jail buildings in Vilnius.
 The first exhibition at the museum was titled "The Brutal Destruction of the Jews during the German Occupation".
 In 1949, the Council of Ministers of the Lithuanian Soviet Socialist Republic de facto closed down the museum when it ordered its reorganized into the Vilnius Local History Museum.
 The Vilnius Jewish School was closed in 1946, and the one in Kaunas 1950.
 Jewish cemetery in Vilnius was paved over, the Old Vilnius Synagogue was razed while Jewish grave-stones were used to construct the stairs at the Tauras Hill, as well as those at the Evangelical Reformed Church.
 While institutionalized Jewish memory was abolished, a few memorials were allowed to continue with at least forty-five out of 231 Holocaust memorials in Lithuania being constructed before 1991.
 The death of Stalin brought some improvement in the status of Lithuanian Jews, with new Jewish communities moving to the country from less developed parts of the USSR and some development of the Holocaust narrative over the years.
 The book Mass Murders in Lithuania was published in 1965 and 1973 as the first publication directly addressing the topic of Holokaust.
 The Art of Lithuania's Jews exhibition was opened in Kaunas and Vilnius in 1988 as the first public display of Jewish culture anywhere in the Soviet Union.
-Lithuanian Jewish Cultural Association was established in 1988 and it was renamed into the Lithuanian Jewish Community in 1991.
+The Lithuanian Jewish Cultural Association was established in 1988 and it was renamed into the Lithuanian Jewish Community in 1991.

-At the same time there were members of the Jewish community working in civil offices that would routinely discriminate against Lithuanians including taking portions of their pay in the name of superiority especially in Vilnius.